tjhowse/grocy_pad/README.md

 Use M5Burner (Closed source software!
 Boo!
 Hiss!) to write the latest version of the UIFlow firmware to your device.

+Since you can't really trust software you can't build yourself, I recommend blocking the MAC address of your device in your router such that it cannot contact the internet.
+It's what I did.

-You may like to use the `write.py` script to help with flashing things to your device.
+You may like to use the `write.py` script to help with flashing things to your device directly via serial.
+It uses `ampy` under the hood.

 Create a `secrets.py` and include that on your device, along with everything in the `src` directory.